 - willing to install

-- a desire for a stable testing environment that can be used every day or as needed
+- a need for a stable testing environment used every day or as needed

 - able to become root or have

 From the command line, install the EPEL repository:

 sudo systemctl enable snapd

 Reboot your notebook or workstation